bliutech/RendeYou/backend/README.md

 Create a `.env`, which we will use to store secret URLs.
 Therefore, it is essential that you **not push** the `.env` to the remote.

-Create a `.env`.
-An empty one is fine for now, but we will be using it later to store secret keys.
-Therefore, it is essential that you **not push** the `.env` to the remote.

 ## Running

     npm start